-Calcific tendonitis occurs when calcium deposits form in the tendons in the shoulder.
+Calcific tendonitis is a build-up of calcium in the tendons in the shoulder.

 |Tendons of the Shoulder|